- Minimum Wage Claim & Unpaid Wages Lawyers

 - Computer maintenance workers

 If you suspect you have been wrongfully denied overtime, an overtime attorney can help determine your eligibility for time-and-a-half pay.
-Remember, employees only have a certain amount of time to file an overtime claim, so it’s important to act quickly.
-Contact our Morgan & Morgan overtime attorneys today by filling out our free case evaluation form.
+Remember, employees only have a certain amount of time to file an overtime claim, so it's important to act quickly.
+Contact our Morgan & Morgan overtime attorneys today.